IT Business Planning – what should you be measuring in your business? From an IT perspective here are our top tips for measuring...

 But what should you consider when deciding who should host your website?

-Hosting.
 Your website can either be hosted on a dedicated server just for your company or on a shared server.
-Dedicated servers costs more but you will have more flexibility and control over what you can do.
+Dedicated servers cost more but you will have more flexibility and control over what you can do.

-Backups.
-Who is responsible for backups of your site?
+Who is responsible for the backups of your site?
 If the worst should happen and your website is deleted from the server, does the hosting company keep a backup?

-The small print.
 If you are unhappy with the service provided how easy is it to change providers?
 Are there admin and release fees involved?
-Beware companies who take over password management for you, such as access to your domain name, which could make it harder to change providers.
+Beware of companies who take over password management for you, such as access to your domain name, which could make it harder to change providers.